Hornbill-Docs/esp-user-guide/esp-user-guide/navigation.md

 # Finding your way around

+Once users have logged into Hornbill, they gain access to a variety of applications and information based on their rights and roles.

+![Hornbill Client](/_books/esp-user-guide/images/main-screen.png)

 ## Navigating Hornbill
-Once users have logged into Hornbill, they gain access to a variety of apps and information based on their rights and roles.
-![Hornbill Client](/_books/esp-user-guide/images/main-screen.png)
+To get you where you need to be, take note of these important parts of the Hornbill platform:

+* [Hornbill toolbar](/esp-user-guide/navigation#hornbill-toolbar), at the top of your screen.
+* [Profile toolbar](/esp-user-guide/navigation#profile-toolbar), including access to a list of handy keyboard shortcuts.
+* [App toolbar](/esp-user-guide/navigation#app-toolbar), the vertical toolbar below the Hornbill toolbar.
+* [Side panel](/esp-user-guide/navigation#side-panel), the vertical toolbar to the right of your screen.
+* [Configuration](/esp-user-guide/navigation#configuration), in the bottom left of your screen.

-## Hornbill toolbar
+### Hornbill toolbar
 ![Hornbill Menu](/_books/esp-user-guide/images/hornbill-toolbar.png)

 The icons in the Hornbill toolbar link to the following: